lukasz-strama/Calendar/README.md

   make
   ```

-4. Run the calendar application:

-To display the interactive menu:
+4. To display the interactive menu:

   ```bash
   ./c_day
   ```

-To display a specific month (e.g., May):
+5. To display a specific month (e.g., May):

   ```bash
   ./c_day May